-Stocks edge lower to put market on track for weekly loss
+Stocks move lower to put market on track for weekly loss

-NEW YORK (AP) — Stocks moved broadly lower in early trading On Wall Street Friday as investors again retreated to safer holdings in a market racked by fear and anxiety over trade disputes.
+NEW YORK (AP) — Stocks moved broadly lower on Wall Street Friday as investors again retreated to safer holdings in a market racked by fear and anxiety over trade disputes.

-The week has been especially turbulent as investors and central banks react to the escalating trade war between the U.S. and China.
+This week has been especially turbulent as investors and central banks react to the escalating trade war between the U.S. and China.
 The lingering conflict looms large over the prospects for global economic growth and has been shaking markets with wild swings all week.

+Major indexes started lower, and the losses accelerated later in the morning after President Donald Trump said it was “fine” if a meeting on trade with China next month doesn’t happen.

-Industrial and communications stocks also fell hard in the early going.
-General Electric shed 2.4% and TripAdvisor lost 3.6%.
+Industrial and communications stocks also fell hard.
+General Electric shed 3.2% and TripAdvisor lost 2.9%.

 Utilities held up the best and wobbled between small losses and gains.
 The sector is normally considered a safe place to park money if economic growth and other parts of the market look shaky.

 Investors are also weighing some of the final earnings reports in what has been a better-than-expected round of results.
+The market dished out another mix of punishments and rewards.
+Uber slid on disappointing results and Callaway Golf rose on solid earnings.

 OVERSEAS: European indexes fell broadly.
 The British government reported that its economy shrank in the second quarter for the first time since 2012.
 Germany reported that exports fell in June.
 Stocks in Asia were mixed.